coleam00/ai-agents-masterclass/local-ai-packaged/README.md

 quickly bootstraps a fully featured Local AI and Low Code development environment including Open WebUI for an interface to chat with your N8N agents.

-This is Cole's version with a couple of improvements and the addition of Open WebUI!
+This is Cole's version with a couple of improvements and the addition of Open WebUI and Flowise!
 Also, the local RAG AI Agent workflow from the video will be automatically in your n8n instance if you use this setup instead of the base one provided by n8n!